Flight-Free-UK/flight_free_uk_website/source/posts/ghost-flights-petition-response.html.markdown

 In any case, even in ‘normal’ times planes still sometimes fly empty to keep slots, and have done for years.

-#### Government response cont.

-These slot alleviation measures are only temporary, however as part of the Government’s future aviation policy we are actively looking at reform to the airport slot allocation process.
-We are developing the case and options for reforms to make the best use of airport capacity and deliver a better outcome for passengers.

-#### Flight Free UK

 The Government has been saying that they are actively looking at reform to the airport slot allocation process since 2018 and so far no progress has been made.

-#### Government response cont.

-The Government recognises that the aviation sector has a critical role to play in delivering the UK’s net zero commitments.
-In July 2021 we published the Jet Zero Consultation which sets out our vision for the sector to reach net zero by 2050.
-The consultation closed in September and we continue to carefully consider responses in the development of our final Jet Zero Strategy which we aim to publish later this year.

-#### Flight Free UK

 The Jet Zero strategy is woefully inadequate as a way of dealing with the climate impact of aviation.
 [Our response is here](https://flightfree.co.uk/post/whats-wrong-with-jet-zero/).

-#### Government response cont.

-The Government is already supporting a variety of technology, fuel and market-based measures to address aviation emissions.
-The Net Zero Strategy published in October 2021 confirmed our commitment to Jet Zero, for the UK to become a world-leader in zero emission flight and to build a world-leading sustainable aviation fuel (SAF) industry.
-The Government announced £180 million of additional funding for the development of SAF plants in the UK, further supporting our ambition to see 10% SAF blended into the UK fuel mix by 2030.

-#### Flight Free UK

 SAF is an excellent example of how Jet Zero plans sound nice but will achieve very little.